JaredCounts/OpenFold/README.md

 ### BUGS
 * Slicer skipping axis aligned segments.
+* If a whole triangle is on a slice, which segments from it do we add, if any?
 * Slices at origin getting skipped by slicer.
 * Overlapping shapes on layout
 * Notches skipped when there's an odd number of intersections